iamjoshgilman/Encryptopedia/03 - Content/03 - Containers.md

    Please note, if a container was created from the image, the container needs to be removed first before the image can be deleted.

-#### Conclusion:

-While the above commands just scratch the surface of Docker's capabilities, they provide a foundational understanding to get started.
-As you become more comfortable with these commands, you'll find that Docker offers a vast set of functionalities that can greatly enhance your development and deployment processes.
-It's recommended to dive deeper into the Docker documentation or explore tutorials to further your expertise.